 However, if your dog has eaten a box full of cherries, there’s a risk of cyanide poisoning.
 The condition’s symptoms start showing in about 15 to 20 minutes.
 Some common ones include:

 - Labored breathing

 - Red gums

 - Dilated pupils

-- Dogs may go into shock at times
+- Also, dogs may go into shock at times